ariromerog/ariromerog/README.md

 ### Hello, world 👋

-This is my github profile.
+This is my own little github profile.
 I'm loving it so far.

+## my .vimrc
+I just started my journey into VIM and even though I'm still a complete newbie, I'm not going back to graphical IDEs.
+Feel free to use this .vimrc as starting point.

+Current features:
+- Plugin management using vim plug.
+- Autocompletion using YouCompleteMe.
+- File navigatino using NERDTree.
+- Auto closing matchin brackets, quotes and tags.
+- Some useful keybindings.

 <!--
 **ariromerog/ariromerog** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.